naushatendulkar/llm/README.md

 ## 🚀 Features

 - 💬 Ask any question
-- 📝 Summarize long text
+- 📝 Summarize text
-- 🌍 Translate text into different languages
+- 🌍 Translate text
-- 📖 Explain complex concepts in simple terms
+- 📂 Summarize content from a text file
-- 🔐 Secure API key management using `.env`
+- 📖 Explain concepts in simple language

 ---